-DNT 104-Dental Radiology
+DNT 104 Dental Radiology 2 lect., 3 lab, 3 cr.
+(Spring)

-2 lect., 3 lab., 3 cr.
-(Spring) Dental Radiology is the application of the principles of radiology in the study of the teeth and their surrounding structures.
+Dental Radiology is the application of the principles of radiology in the study of the teeth and their surrounding structures.
 The students will study in lecture the history and principles of radiation physics, radiation biology, radiation safety, radiographic quality assurance, image theory, and alternative imaging modalities.
 The laboratory will provide demonstrations and practical application in the fundamentals of intraoral and extraoral radiographic techniques, processing, mounting and interpretation.
-Throughout the dental hygiene program, students will continue to integrate both didactic and preclinical skills by practical application in the clinic
+Throughout the dental hygiene program, students will continue to integrate both didactic and preclinical skills by practical application in the clinic and extended clinical settings.
+[R-1]

-Prerequisites: BIO 115, CHM 110, DNT 101, DNT 103
+Prerequisite: BIO 115, CHM 110, DNT 101, DNT 103

-Corequisites: ENG 102, DNT 102, DNT 106, DNT 108, MLT 106
+Corequisite: DNT 102, DNT 106, DNT 108 Pre/corequisite: ENG 102, MLT 106

-DNT 106-Oral Health Education
+DNT 106 Oral Health Education 2 cr.
+(Spring)